PSEG Long Island Celebrates Climate Week

 Supporting New York State’s clean energy standards

-Providing greener energy has been part of PSEG Long Island’s mission since we started in 2014, and PSEG Long Island has been working hard to support the Climate Leadership and Community Protection Act, which Gov. Andrew Cuomo signed on June 20.
-This legislation sets a new statewide milestone of 70 percent renewable energy by 2030 and 100 percent by 2040.
+Providing greener energy has been part of PSEG Long Island’s mission since the company started in 2014.
+PSEG Long Island has been working hard to support the Climate Leadership and Community Protection Act, which sets a statewide milestone of 70% renewable energy by 2030 and 100% by 2040.

-“PSEG Long Island is already working with the New York State Energy Research and Development Authority to meet our share of these ambitious goals,” said Paul Napoli, PSEG Long Island vice president of Power Markets.
+“PSEG Long Island is already working with the New York State Energy Research and Development Authority to meet our share of these ambitious goals,” said Paul Napoli, PSEG Long Island’s vice president of Power System Management.

-As of today, PSEG Long Island is already committed to supporting 300MW of utility-scale renewable energy projects.
-Of these, 36 facilities are already operational, including solar farms and two utility-scale batteries that are the largest in New York State.
-Another 30 clean energy projects are slated to come online this year, including more large-scale solar.
+As of today, PSEG Long Island is already committed to supporting 300MW of utility-scale renewable energy projects and is considering up to 350 MW of additional energy storage projects.
+Of these, 101 facilities are currently operational, including large solar farms and two utility-scale batteries.
+Another five clean energy solar projects have executed contracts and are slated to come online.

-The company expects to purchase power from the 130MW offshore wind project that will soon be built 35 miles east of Montauk.
-PSEG Long Island also expects to participate in the renewable energy credit pool associated with the 1,700MW of offshore wind to be built off Long Island’s South Shore.
+The company expects to purchase power from the 136MW offshore wind project that will soon be built 35 miles east of Montauk.
+PSEG Long Island also expects to participate in the renewable energy credit pool associated with approximately 2,200MW of offshore wind to be built off Long Island’s South Shore.

 Climate Week NYC takes place this year from Sept.
-23 to Sept.
-29. Run in coordination with the UN and the City of New York, Climate Week continues to grow as the time and place for the world to showcase amazing climate action and discuss how to do more.
+19 to Sept.
+25. Run in coordination with the United Nations and the City of New York, Climate Week continues to grow as the time and place for the world to showcase amazing climate action and discuss how to do more.

 # # #